Skip to content

 008 Observability Stack 📋 Planned Prometheus + Grafana + OpenTelemetry

-009 Caching Strategy 📋 Planned Redis for emissions factors, rate limiting
+009 Caching Strategy 📋 Planned Caching strategy for emission factors and rate limiting (planned)

 Rejected Alternatives